Quality Improvement in Hospice Care

 Palliative care is a service focused on improving the quality of life for patients with life-threatening illnesses (and their families) through symptom management, regardless of life expectancy [11].

 Hospice care, however, is a type of palliative care that occurs at the end of life when patients have a low life expectancy.
 The goal of hospice is to provide comfort care, which includes the management of pain, respiratory distress, psychological distress, and other discomfort [25].
-Hospice care can be provided to patients living at home and in nursing homes.
-Some inpatient hospitals provide hospice care as well.
+Hospice care can be provided to patients living at home and in nursing homes, and some inpatient hospitals also provide it.

 Ask yourself...

-- How do you address situations in which patients or families are resistive to hospice care?
+4. How do you address situations where patients or families resist hospice care?

 Hospice takes a comprehensive holistic approach to end-of-life care [25].
 The complexity of care requires expertise and assistance from various disciplines and services.